G1gaDevelopments/FearOfTheNight/README.md

 ## Installation
 ***THESE INSTRUCTIONS MAY BE PRONE TO CHANGE.***

 Go to the [Releases tab](https://github.com/Errorcrafter/fotn/releases) and click on the Assets dropdown.
-From there, click the `Source code (zip)` link to download fotn Pack.
-Use WinRAR or a similar program to unzip the folder.
-Place the resulting folder in the following directory:

-- **Singleplayer:** `.minecraft/saves/(your world name here)/datapacks`
-- **Multiplayer:** `(root directory)/world/datapacks`

-Once you've done that, go ingame and type `/reload` (or, if you use Minehut, `/minecraft:reload`).
-You're done!
+From there, follow these steps:

+1. Download `NightVisionv3b3.zip` and `FearOfTheNight-v1.3.1Beta.zip`.
+2. Use your archiver of choice to unzip them.
+3. Inside the archives there will be a single folder that contains all the stuff that you need.
+Drag the folder out of your downloads folder. (dont ask why they probably have the wrong names icba to rename them after the rebrand lol)
+4. Drag the folder you got out of `FearOfTheNight-v1.3.1Beta.zip` into the datapack folder of your world/server, and drag the folder from `NightVisionv3b3.zip` into your resource pack folder.

+If these steps somehow still break, I may not be able to help you because for some retarded reason WinRAR and Windows' built in ZIP archiver both make these subfolders.
+I have no idea why, and I don't know how to fix it. **TLDR: unzip, there will be a folder inside the zip, use that folder.**

 ## Credits
 - [MCStacker](https://mcstacker.net) and [Minecraft Tools](https://minecraft.tools/en/) for command generation